MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/what-is-information-protection.md

-﻿---
+---
 # required metadata

 title: What is Azure Information Protection? | Azure Rights Management
-description: An overview of the Azure Information Protection service, now in preview
+description: An overview of the Azure Information Protection service, now in preview.
 author: cabailey
 manager: mbaldwin
 ms.date: 07/29/2016